Welcome to today's edition of the Rush 24-7 podcast.

 Just sheer boredom.

-Try to find out if, in the midst of their boring, did they say, or boredom, did they say, hey, let's go find a white guy we could or did they not?
+No curiosity whatsoever on the part of the media to try to find out if in the midst of their boring did they say, or boredom, did they say, hey, let's go find a white guy?

 We don't know because the media has not endeavored to find out.

-They have Zilch zero curiosity about this.
+They have zilch zero curiosity about this.

 Why haven't we heard from President Obama on this?